 Other pioneering social enterprises, such as Haiti’s Smallholder Farmer’s Alliance (SFA), are successfully employing new, for-profit social enterprise business models to help empower smallholder/subsistence farmers and families economically and socially while at the same time fostering adoption of sustainable agricultural tools and methods that produce local, national and global social and environmental benefits.

 Solubrite is helping rural Nicaraguan and Panamanian families advance along the same socioeconomic sustianable development path.
-It launched its mobile pay-go solar initiatve with two products: the Sun King Pro solar lamp/mobile phone charger and the Sun King Home solar energy startup kit.
+It opened for business with two products: the Sun King Pro solar lamp/mobile phone charger and the Sun King Home solar energy startup kit.
 Imported directly from the manufacturer in China, mobile device, network connectivity and e-payments service activation is embedded in them, Henrich explained.
-The new mobile pay-go home solar package also includes after-sales service.
+A new off-grid solar home package also includes after-sales service.

-The pay-go solar products enable customers to pay for their purchases in small, digestible increments with much greater ease – $80 over six months for the Sun King Pro solar lamp/mobile phone charger and $200 paid over 10 months for the Sun King Home PV solar kit.
+The product/service package enables customers to pay for their purchases in small, digestible increments with much greater ease – $80 over six months for the Sun King Pro solar lamp/mobile phone charger and $200 paid over 10 months for the Sun King Home PV solar kit.

 Using home solar PV to recharge their mobile devices, enhances home safety, helps avoid environmental pollution and resource degradation and frees up a substantial amount of time for family members to do other things.